-When a child is repeatedly absent and no satisfactory reason is given, the parent/carers may be liable for prosecution and/or a fine from the Local Authority.
+When a child is repeatedly absent and no satisfactory reason is given, the parent/carers may be liable for prosecution from the Local Authority.

-Regular monitoring is carried out by the Education Welfare Officer.
-Children who have repeated unauthorised absences, holidays or otherwise, will be contacted by the Education Welfare Officer and may be invited in to an attendance meeting to discuss absences and any appropriate support.
+Regular monitoring is carried out by the school and Education Welfare Officer.
+Children who have repeated unauthorised absences, holidays or otherwise, will be contacted by the Education Welfare Officer and will be invited to an attendance meeting to discuss absences and any appropriate support.